Ana de Mendoza y de Silva, Princess of Éboli

 Ana de Mendoza de la Cerda y de Silva Cifuentes, Princess of Eboli, Duchess of Pastrana (in full, Doña Ana de Mendoza y de la Cerda), (29 June 1540 – 2 February 1592) was a Spanish aristocrat, suo jure 2nd Princess of Mélito, 2nd Duchess of Francavilla and 3rd Countess of Aliano.

 Early years

-She was daughter of Diego Hurtado de Mendoza y de la Cerda (d.1578), Duke of Francavilla and Prince of Melito, Viceroy of Aragon and Doña Maria Catalina de Silva y Andrade, Countess de Cifuentes (d.1576).
+She was the daughter of Diego Hurtado de Mendoza y de la Cerda (d.1578), Duke of Francavilla, Prince of Melito, Viceroy of Aragon and his wife, Doña Maria Catalina de Silva y Andrade, Countess de Cifuentes (d.1576).

 Marriage

 Ana, Princess of Melito and Duchess of Pastrana, married Rui Gomes da Silva, 1st Prince of Éboli when she was 13 years old (1553), by recommendation of the regent of Spain, the future King Philip II.
 Her husband was a chief councillor and favorite of Philip's and Prince of Éboli from 1559.
 She may have been blind in one eye.
 The Princess of Éboli was considered very attractive.
 She was an energetic person, and prominent in court life.
 One of her friends was the queen, Isabel de Valois.

 Ana, Princess of Éboli, had ten children by her marriage: